cryptographic stamp identifiers

 Introducing EGS Solutions that are Distinct

-The PCSID is clearly assigned by ZATCA for Compliancy as a Production Cryptographic Stamp Identifier, with the sole purpose of identifying the EGS registered taxes of the taxpayer.
+ZATCA clearly assigns the PCSID as a Production Cryptographic Stamp Identifier to identify the EGS-registered taxes of the taxpayer.
 PCSID acts as the digital signature of the EGS, thus associating that EGS with the identification number of the taxpayer.
-E-invoice generation can only be done by authorized computer systems, thus maintaining the integrity of the e-invoicing.
-Businesses are required to have installed one of the EGS-approved solutions under ZATCA; the PCSID is part of the critical compliance tools.
+Authorized computer systems generate e-invoices, thereby maintaining the integrity of the e-invoicing process.
+ZATCA requires businesses to install one of the EGS-approved solutions.
+The PCSID is a part of the critical compliance tools.

 Features of the ZATCA E-Invoicing

-Besides that, CSIDs will be incorporated into the ZATCA Design for the e-invoicing system, which will come with several additional features extra to improve security, compliance, and efficiency.
+Additionally, ZATCA incorporates CSIDs into the design of the e-invoicing system.
+The system will include several additional features to improve security, compliance, and efficiency.

 1. Cryptographic Stamps

-Cryptographic Stamps, which are seals embedded within e-invoices, serve authentication for the source and content of the e-invoice.
+Cryptographic Stamps, embedded within e-invoices, authenticate the source and content of the e-invoice.
 Such digital seals linked with the CSIDs guarantee that an invoice is safe against forgery or tampering.
-Cryptographic Stamps are automatically generated and stored by registered EGS, thus ensuring a seamless way to validate invoices, hence establishing trust between businesses and their customers.
+Registered EGS automatically generate and store Cryptographic Stamps, ensuring a seamless way to validate invoices and establishing trust between businesses and their customers.

 2. Previous Invoice Hash